GM to move production of Volt part to US

 GM CEO Mary Barra is expected to announce the plan later Tuesday in a speech to the Detroit Economic Club.

-The automaker will build the electric drive unit for the second-generation Volt at its Warren Transmission Plant in suburban Detroit.
+GM will build the electric drive unit for the second-generation Volt at its Warren Transmission Plant in suburban Detroit.
 An electric drive unit powers the Volt's wheels.

 GM won't hire any new workers to make the part.
-The part had been made at a plant in Ramos Arzipe, in the northern Mexico state of Coahuila.

 GM has been making the plug-in hybrid Volt in Detroit since it went on sale in 2010.
 The second generation of the Volt is expected to go on sale sometime next year.